Zero-sum squares in $\{-1, 1\}$-matrices with low discrepancy: Proof

-Furthermore, both $a_{i,j} = 1$ and $a_{j,i} = 1$ whenever $t + \floor{t/2} < j \leq t + \floor{t/2} + t -2$ and one of the following holds: \begin{enumerate} \item $j - t \leq i \leq t + \floor{\frac{t}{2}}$; \item $i \leq \floor{\frac{t}{2}} - \floor{\frac{j - t - \floor{t/2} -1}{2}}$; \item $i = j$. \end{enumerate} \end{lemma}
+Furthermore, both $a_{i,j} = 1$ and $a_{j,i} = 1$ whenever $T < j \leq T + t -2$ and one of the following holds: \begin{enumerate} \item $j - t < i \leq T$, \item $i \leq \floor{\frac{T+t+1-j}{2}}$, \item $i = j$. \end{enumerate} \end{lemma}

-Note that we can apply this lemma even when it is a reflection of $M'$ which is $t$-diagonal; we just need to suitably reflect $M$ and potentially multiply by $-1$, and then undo these operations at the end.
-The matrix $N$ will always contains at least one of $a_{1,1}$, $a_{1,n}$, $a_{n,1}$ and $a_{n,n}$, and if $N$ contains two, then $M$ is diagonal.
+Note that we can apply this lemma even when it is a reflection of $M'$ which is $t$-split; we just need to suitably reflect $M$ and potentially multiply by $-1$, and then undo these operations at the end.
+The matrix $N$ will always contain at least one of $a_{1,1}$, $a_{1,n}$, $a_{n,1}$ and $a_{n,n}$, and if $N$ contains two, then $M$ is split.

 We will also make use of the following observation.
 This will be used in conjunction with the above lemma to guarantee the existence of some additional $1$s, which allows us to show a particular submatrix has positive discrepancy.